flinker-app/web-hugosite/content/blog/visualize-bim-in-power-bi.md

 - **IFC**: Open, neutral file format for interoperability across BIM tools (including Revit).

 ### Where does the data live?
-The viewer uses the IFC file URL you provide.
+The viewer uses the IFC file path you provide.
-No data is stored by Flinker — the file remains in your specified location (e.g., cloud storage, SharePoint, OneDrive).
+No data is stored by Flinker or any external servers, the file remains in your specified Microsoft 365 location (e.g., SharePoint, OneDrive, or other cloud service).